Takasago Maru

-Takasago Maru was a passenger-cargo liner of OSK Line which later transferred to the Imperial Japanese Navy as a hospital ship.
+Takasago Maru (高砂丸) was a passenger-cargo liner of OSK Line which later transferred to the Imperial Japanese Navy as a hospital ship.

 Construction and career

 She was laid down on 9 June 1936 and launched on 1 December 1936 by Mitsubishi Heavy Industries in Nagasaki.
 She was commissioned on 28 April 1937 into the Mitsui OSK Line.

 Throughout 1937 to 1941, she made trips to Kobe, Keelung and Moji.